Last updated on December 15th, 2016.

 - Create and Send Envelopes.
 When users create envelopes through our Services and arrange for them to be sent to recipients, they provide information like name and email address of the recipients.
 When users want additional assurances about the identity of the individual signing their contracts, they may require us to collect some additional information that we use to authenticate recipients before they are able to sign a contract.

 - Refer Friends.
-When users use our referral service to tell a friend about our Services, they will provide a friend’s name and email address.
-We will send a one-time email to the address provided, inviting the friend to try the Services.
-DocuSign stores this information for the purposes of sending this email and tracking the success of our referral program.
+When users participate in our referral service to tell a friend about our Services, they will provide a friend’s name and email address.
+We will send an email to the address provided, inviting the friend to try the Services.
+DocuSign stores this information for the purposes of sending these emails and tracking the success of our referral program.
 The individuals who receive these messages can follow the instructions for unsubscribing in the message or contact us at the email address in Section 13 below to request that we remove this information from our database.

 The decision to provide us with information is optional; however, if you elect not to provide certain information, you may not be able to access certain content or features available through the Services.